 - Major trauma

-- Severe head injuries (minor head injuries can attend Faversham MIU)
+- Severe head injuries (minor head injuries can attend Faversham UTC)

 - Lack of consciousness

-- Severe burns or scalds (minor burns or scalds can attend Faversham MIU)
+- Severe burns or scalds (minor burns or scalds can attend Faversham UTC)

-- Broken bones (minor broken bones can attend Faversham MIU)
+- Broken bones (minor broken bones can attend Faversham UTC)

 - Severe abdominal pain